 - On the bowels or bladder

-In rare cases, areas of endometriosis can grow on the lungs or in other parts of the body.1
+In rare cases, endometriosis may grow outside the pelvic cavity, such as on the lungs or in other parts of the body.1